IntersectMBO/ouroboros-consensus/docs/website/contents/for-developers/Glossary.md

   - The server can *claim to have no additional headers* when asked for updates.
 This is signaled explicitly via `MsgAwaitReply` or implicitly by the server's selection tip point that is sent with every message (though the latter is currently not used on the client for any logic).

+## ;ChainSync Jumping

+In the context of [Genesis](#genesis-consensus-protocol-paper-version), a node should execute [ChainSync](#chainsync) with all of its peers, thus often re-downloading and re-validating the same header from multiple peers.
+This would unnecessarily increase the network load on honest peers, which by definition will serve the same headers on the historical part of the chain.

+To mitigate this load, we use ChainSync Jumping, an extended version of ChainSync in which a node only downloads headers from *one* of its peers, and periodically asks all the other peers if they agree with it.
+If there is a disagreement, ChainSync starts downloading headers from another peer until one of them gets disconnected.

+### ;Dynamo

+The dynamo is the only peer from which a syncing node gets all headers, and run the normal ChainSync protocol.
+Every once in a while, the syncing node sends a message to all of its jumpers to check if the tip of the dynamo's chain is also on their chain.

+### ;Jumper

+The jumpers are all the peers of a syncing node from which headers aren't downloaded with normal ChainSync protocol.
+The syncing node will periodically send the tip of its chain to all jumpers.
+If they confirm this tip is on their chain as well, the node assumes they have the exact same chain as the dynamo, up to their current tip.
+If they disagree with the tip of the dynamo, they might be promoted to objector.

+### ;Objector

+An objector is a peer which disagrees with the dynamo and from which headers are downloaded.
+When a jumper doesn't have the tip of the dynamo's chain, it might be promoted to an objector, and exchange headers with the syncing node as per ChainSync protocol.
+This lasts until either the objector or the dynamo gets disconnected.
+If the dynamo gets disconnected, a new dynamo is selected by the syncing node.

+### ;Disengaged Peer

+A disengaged peer is a peer from which headers are downloaded as per ChainSync protocol.
+It cannot be selected as a dynamo, and never becomes a jumper nor an objector.

+A dynamo, an objector, or a jumper can be disengaged if they rollback their selection or if they claim to have sent all headers.

 ## ;Checkpointing

 Solve dynamic availability by providing syncing nodes with (trusted) information: the points on the (immutable) honest chain every few (i.e. `≤ k`) blocks.